-If you’re serious about your home gym, then you need to add the best iron and bumper plates into your gym equipment arsenal.
-But given the plethora of internationally-manufactured bumper plates saturating the American market, where do you even start?
+If you’re serious about your home gym, you need to add iron or bumper plates into your gym equipment arsenal.
+But given the plethora of internationally-manufactured weight training plates saturating the American market, where do you start?

 Full List of Iron and Bumper Plate Brands Made in the USA

 Rogue is really a well-known brand that is probably best known for its association with Crossfit equipment.
-However, they also sell a huge range of bumper plates, ensuring there’s something for everyone, no matter what their weight training goal is.
+However, they also sell a huge range of bumper plates, ensuring something for everyone, no matter their weight training goal.

 Rogue also sells deep dish plates that are both aesthetically pleasing and highly functional.
 They feature an electrically-applied paint coat which gives them a smooth feel and appearance for years to come.
 Available in four weight increments of 25 lbs to 100 lbs, the rogue deep cast bumper plates are also quite durable and corrosion-resistant.
 But this is no surprise considering they’re cast in ductile iron, a material used in making automotive components.